amplience/dc-extension-shoppable-image/README.md

 The shoppable image extension creates a simple format that you can ingest in your site to use or represent hotspots and the point of interest however you want.

-For information on the format structure, and how you might use it in your own renderer or video player, see [this documentation.](docs/FORMAT-USAGE.md)
+For information on the format structure, and how you might use it in your own renderer, see [this documentation.](docs/FORMAT-USAGE.md)

 ## Visualization